-If you are extensively using your phone, you must keep an eye on its battery usage.
-On Face ID supported iPhones, Apple has to accommodate many icons like cellular signal strength, WiFi, etc. on the status bar.
-And considering that fact, the way to show battery percentage on iPhone 12, 12 mini, 11 Series, and iPhone XR is a bit different.
+On Face ID supported iPhones, Apple has to accommodate many icons on the status bar like cellular signal strength, WiFi, etc. With this in mind, the way to show battery percentage on iPhone 12, 12 mini, 11 Series, and iPhone XR is a bit different.

-No matter what iPhone model you have, we got you covered.
+No matter what iPhone model you have, we’ve got you covered.
 Without further ado, let’s check it out.

-The process remains the same for iPhone 12 Pro, 12 Pro Max, 11 Pro, Pro Max, iPhone X, Xs, and Xs Max.
+The process remains the same for iPhone 12 Pro, Pro Max, 11 Pro, Pro Max, iPhone X, Xs, and Xs Max.
 Here are all the ways to show your iPhone’s battery percentage:

 - Swipe down from the top right corner of the screen to open Control Center and view the battery percentage.